CMSgov/ab2d-website/production-access.md

         </h4>
         <div id="m-a4" class="usa-accordion__content usa-prose">
           <p>
-            Once an organization attests, it must follow the remaining steps in the onboarding process.
+            Once an organization attests, it must complete all the remaining steps for production access.
 This includes choosing a technical point of contact, testing synthetic data in the sandbox, and receiving production credentials.
 Once these steps are complete, the organization will have access to claims data starting from the attestation date.
 Claims data previous to that date will not be available.
           </p>
         </div>
       </div>